Great Neck, New York: Education

 Great Neck Library is the public library system serving the community of Great Neck.
-There are four branches, located throughout the Great Neck peninsula: Main, Station, Parkville, and Lakeville.
+There are four branches, located throughout the Great Neck area: Main, Station, Parkville, and Lakeville.

 The Great Neck Union Free School District is the school district of most of Great Neck.
-It also includes parts of unincorporated New Hyde Park and Manhasset Hills.
+It also includes parts of North New Hyde Park and Manhasset Hills.
 A small part of eastern Great Neck around Northern Boulevard is part of the Manhasset Union Free School District, whose students attend Manhasset High School.
 About 6,200 students, grades K-12, attend the Great Neck Public Schools.
-There are three high schools: North, South, and Village (a small alternative high school).
+There are three high schools: Great Neck North, Great Neck South, and Village (a small alternative high school).
 There is a district-wide alternative high school program, SEAL Academy (Supportive Environment for All Learners).
 There are also two middle schools and four elementary schools.
 Students have diverse backgrounds; they come from more than 40 countries and represent a broad socioeconomic range.